Overriding object Members

 Implementing Value Equality

 Frequently, developers expect implementing value equivalence to be trivial.
 How hard could it be to compare two objects?
 However, it includes a surprising number of subtleties and complexities that require careful thought and testing.
 Fortunately, there are two approaches that significantly simplify the code.
-Firstly, if you use a record type, then the C# compiler takes care of generating the Equals() method and all its associated members for you, comparing all fields of the record including those of automatically implemented properties – whether they are included as positional parameters or not.
+Firstly, if you use a record construct, then the C# compiler takes care of generating the Equals() method and all its associated members for you, comparing all automatically implemented properties and fields of the record—whether they are included as positional parameters or not.
 Secondly, you can group the identifying data elements (automatically implemented properties and fields) into a tuple and then compare the tuples.
 In the case of reference type, you also need to pay attention to any potential null values.

 Listing 9.3 shows the implementation of Equals() that was generated for a record and enables value equality.
-One of the big advantages of C# records is that they generate an value equality implementation for you, relieving you of the exercise to manually implement what could be surprisingly complex method considering inheritance, null, varying data types, and value/reference type in addition to comparing the contained values themselves.
-That said, if the record generated implementation doesn’t suit your needs, then you will need to write your own.
-One reason to do that is that you may not want some of the properties to be include as part of the equality determination.
-For example, perhaps you don’t want the Name property on Angle to be part of an Angle’s value identity, instead relying solely on Degree’s, Minute’s, and Second’s.
-Listing 9.8 provides such a full customized record struct with the following snippet of a custom equality implementation:
+And one of the big advantages of C# records is that they generate a value equality implementation for you, relieving you of the exercise of manually implementing what could be a surprisingly complex method considering inheritance, null, varying data types, and value/reference type in addition to comparing the contained values themselves.
+That said, if the record-generated implementation doesn’t suit your needs, then you will need to write your own.
+One reason to do that is that you may not want some of the properties to be included as part of the value equals determination.
+For example, perhaps you don’t want the Name property on Angle to be part of an Angle’s value identity, instead relying solely on Degrees, Minutes, and Seconds.
+Listing 9.24 provides such a full customized record struct with the following snippet of a custom equality implementation in Listing 9.17:

 public bool Equals(Angle other) =>